fluidmindapp/fluidmindapp.github.io/_posts/2024-09-18-fluidmind-beaver-competition.md

 Share this blog post with all your friends who are using FluidMind so they know about the competition, and please also [join the Euthymia Technologies mailing list](https://docs.google.com/forms/d/e/1FAIpQLSc_UeuhWo5PDJP3sC0wEQucxTSzrpN8GuuRPuxWjNIUD_L_Gg/viewform) for company updates.

-Please note that reseting your history from the settings will also reset your Beaver Status.
+Please note that resetting your history from the settings will also reset your Beaver Status.